Pancreaticoduodenectomy: Cholangiocarcinoma

 Cholangiocarcinoma, or cancer of the bile duct, is an indication for the Whipple procedure when the cancer is present in the distal biliary system, usually the common bile duct that drains into the duodenum.
 Depending on the location and extension of the cholangiocarcinoma, curative surgical resection may require hepatectomy, or removal of part of the liver, with or without pancreaticoduodenectomy.

 Chronic pancreatitis

 Treatment of chronic pancreatitis typically includes pain control and management of exocrine insufficiency.
 Intractable abdominal pain is the main surgical indication for surgical management of chronic pancreatitis.
 Removal of the head of the pancreas can relieve pancreatic duct obstruction associated with chronic pancreatitis.

 Trauma

 Damage to the pancreas and duodenum from blunt abdominal trauma is uncommon.
 In rare cases when this pattern of trauma has been reported, it has been caused by a lap seat belt in motor vehicle accidents.
 Pancreaticoduodenectomy has been performed when abdominal trauma has resulted in bleeding around the pancreas and duodenum, damage to the common bile duct, pancreatic leakage, or transection of the duodenum.
-Due to the rarity of this procedure in the treatment of trauma, there is not robust evidence regarding post-operative outcomes.
+Due to the rarity of this procedure in the treatment of trauma, there is no robust evidence regarding post-operative outcomes.